czampath-sysco/oAuth2Gen/README.md

    - Scope
 2. Click **Generate Token** and follow the authentication flow.
 3. Your token will be displayed and can be copied for use.
-4. **New:** Applications can now request the token directly from this server via the `/token` endpoint (e.g., `http://localhost:8080/token`).
+4. **New in v1.1:** Applications can now request the token directly from this server via the `/token` endpoint (e.g., `http://localhost:8080/token`).
 No need to copy and paste the token manually.
+5. **New in v1.2:** Use the **Root App Control Panel** in the web UI to start, stop, and monitor your local root app (on port 5000).
+Configure your app directory and manage the app directly from the browser.

 > **Note:** Do not change the port or redirect URI unless you know what you’re doing.
 The redirect URI is always `http://localhost:8080/callback`.